 Potential buyers are put off by clogged gutters, and they can lead to water damage to boot.
 If you don’t have time to clean your gutters while preparing your Waterloo Region home for sale, consider hiring a professional to clear and inspect your gutters so that this minor oversight doesn’t derail your efforts to sell your home quickly.

-Baseboards and Crown Moulding Should Be Painted.
+Baseboards and Crown Moulding Should Be Clean and Painted.

 While it’s common to paint your home’s interior a neutral color to appeal to more buyers, many sellers overlook their baseboards and crown moulding when getting their home ready to sell.